About the journal

 Why publish with us?

-By publishing with us, you can:
+By publishing with Veterinary Evidence, you can:

 • Contribute to the evidence base that informs veterinary and veterinary nursing practice

-• Build your academic and professional profile, with peer-reviewed outputs recognised across the profession
+• Build your academic and professional profile with peer-reviewed outputs recognised across the profession

 How to get involved